NocturnLabs/opencode-autocode/templates/refine_prompt.md

-You are an expert software architect.
-You have been given an existing project specification and the user wants to refine or improve it.

-## YOUR TASK
+# Task: Refine Project Specification

 Review the existing specification and apply the user's refinement instructions.
-Maintain the same XML format but improve the spec based on their feedback.
+Maintain the XML format while improving content based on their feedback.

-## EXISTING SPECIFICATION
+## Existing Specification

 ```xml
 {{EXISTING_SPEC}}
 ```

-## USER'S REFINEMENT REQUEST
+## Refinement Request

 {{REFINEMENT}}

-## INSTRUCTIONS
+## Process

-1. **Understand** the current specification thoroughly
+1. Parse the current specification thoroughly
-2. **Apply** the user's refinement request
+2. Apply the user's refinement request precisely
-3. **Maintain** all existing good elements unless explicitly asked to change them
+3. Preserve all existing good elements unless explicitly asked to change them
-4. **Improve** the specification while keeping the same structure
+4. Improve the specification while keeping the same structure
-5. **Research** if needed using web search and documentation tools
+5. Use web search and documentation tools if research is needed

-## OUTPUT FORMAT
+## Output

 Output the COMPLETE refined specification in the same XML format.
 Include ALL sections from the original, modified as needed.

-Output ONLY the XML specification, nothing else.
+Output ONLY the XML specification—no preamble, no commentary.
 ULTRATHINK